estefanialunardi/etl_pipeline_for_a_dance_school/README.md

 Therefore, I've proposed a different pipeline for that data, that not only could escalate, enabling larger volumes of data, but also that allowed the school to catalogue, clean, filter, manipulate and analyze all that value informations to find the best business solutions.

 ###  Proposing a new way to store data
 So, for a better comprehension of the available data, i've tried to create an organized table with all subscriptions information.
-Regardless any particularity of each student, they all filled the same form for submission, so I could easily identify the fields despite there was no obvious separators between fields.
+Regardless any particularity of each student, they all filled out the same form for submission, so I could easily identify the fields despite there was no obvious separators between fields.
 I've created lists to store these informations, according to the fields filled in the inscription form, and gathered them as columns of a dataframe.

 ## Transforming data